-Generally, the State determines rates through a fee-for-service fee schedule methodology.
+Generally, the State determines rates through a fee-for-service fee schedule methodology using market data and information specific to the State of North Carolina.
 For fee schedule rates, the State has historically solicited data from providers to inform the rate development process.